COVID could create crisis in Alex Murdaugh murder trial

 “At the moment, we are going to encourage everyone here to mask up for your own protection as well as the protection of these proceedings and each other,” Newman said.

-Murdaugh, 54, faces 30 years to life in prison if convicted of murdering his wife, 52-year-old Maggie, and their 22-year-old son Paul near dog kennels at the family’s Colleton County home on June 7, 2021.
+Murdaugh, 54, faces 30 years to life in prison if convicted of murdering his wife, 52-year-old Maggie, and their 22-year-old son Paul at the family’s Colleton County home on June 7, 2021.

-Monday marked the fourth week of the trial and the 13th day of testimony with prosecutors still presenting their case.
-They called state agents who tested evidence for DNA.
+Monday marked the 13th day of testimony with prosecutors still presenting their case.

+State Law Enforcement Division agent Sara Zapata testified that DNA from all three Murdaughs were found on the shirt and shorts Alex Murdaugh was wearing when he found the bodies.

+A preliminary test also detected blood on Murdaugh’s shirt, but a later test couldn’t confirm it was human blood.
+Zapata said it appears other crime scene technicians performed a test that can damage a blood sample.

+Defense attorney Dick Harpootlian said a brief examination of the data appears to support the version of events already presented in the trial about Murdaugh driving to visit his ailing mother and then returning and discovering the bodies.

+“It’s amazing what they capture.
+It’s scary.
+They know everything about how you’re operating the vehicle — speed, where you are, all those things,” Harpootlian said. “”The car’s functions, is the door locked?
+Unlocked?
+Is it moving?
+In gear?”

-The trial started with six alternate jurors, but is now down to three.
+The trial, which started with six alternate jurors, is now down to three after the positive COVID tests.

-“My only concern is we don’t create train wreck with this jury,” said defense attorney Dick Harpootlian, who immediately began wearing a mask.
+“My only concern is we don’t create train wreck with this jury,” said Harpootlian, who immediately began wearing a mask.

 Prosecutor Creighton Waters said he agreed with the defense that delaying the trial for a few days to make sure COVID isn’t spreading is much better than losing so many jurors there has to be a mistrial and three weeks of work is gone.
 He also suggested limiting the number of people inside the large, century-old courtroom.
 The trial is being livestreamed and shown on television.